 Why do we then recommend using NPS as the customer experience metric?

 1. NPS provides a single, powerful, metric for target setting.
 It gives that one customer experience related number your leadership needs for target setting and bonuses.
 Don’t waste time trying to argue for five different meaningful metrics.
 By adding complexity, you most probably gain very little but lose the simplicity any organization needs to be able to cooperate and really focus on making the improvements needed.

 2. NPS is short and simple for the customers to answer.
 With only two questions (recommendation score and the why-question) you should get most of the insights you need.
 When more and more people don’t have time or energy to answer any long questionnaires, two questions is a smart way to start.

-3. NPS is an industry standard metric.
-It is extremely widely used especially in companies who have tied some of the employee compensation to a customer experience metric.
+3. NPS is an industry-standard metric.
+It is extremely widely used especially in companies that have tied some of the employee compensation to a customer experience metric.
 The standard nature of NPS ensures that there are benchmarks available.
 (Although be always careful with benchmarks, as the culture and context of survey impact the absolute level of the metric.)

 If you read through my four criteria, you probably noticed that I didn’t say anything specific about the wording of the NPS question (How likely are you to recommend…).
 Over the years there has been a lot of arguing and controversy over whether that particular question is more powerful than some other question in predicting growth.

 Since Frederick Reichheld introduced the metric and claimed it to be the one number you need to grow in 2003, a lot of effort has been put to criticize the wording of the question, the complexity of the score calculation and even the eleven-point scale it uses.
 Many people have also tried to find a metric with a better predictive power than NPS, but their success has been questionable.
 (If you are interested in the topic, check for instance this list.
 It includes studies both for and against NPS.)